 Author Contributions

-JYL and PRB designed the framework, performed the analyses, and drafted the paper.
-LL provided the guidance on SEM and wrote part of the manuscript.
+JYL and PRB designed the framework, performed the analyses.
+LL provided the guidance on SEM.
 KD developed and draft the R shiny code.
-TW prepared gene signatures, processed gene expression matrix data, and wrote part of the manuscript.
-SPW wrote part of the manuscript.
+TW prepared gene signatures, processed gene expression matrix data.
 JLL, SPW, and FJD conceived the idea, provided overall guidance, and oversaw the project progression.
+JYL and PRB wrote the manuscript with the input of SPW, LL and JLL.
+SPW, JYL, LL, TW, PRB and JLL revised the manuscript.

 Funding